Gabrieliam42/Ollama_LLMs_Manager/README.md

 # Ollama LLMs Manager

-A user-friendly GUI application for managing Ollama language models on Windows.
-Easily download, manage, and organize your local LLM installations with a modern dark-themed interface.
+A user-friendly GUI application for managing Ollama LLMs on Windows.
+Easily download, manage, visualise, and organize your local LLM installations with a modern dark-themed interface.
 ---

 ![Ollama LLMs Manager Screenshot](Screenshot.png)